ChromeUniverse/The-Box-World/README.md

   * Minimal HTML for the landing page and room page with p5.js canvas
   * No stylesheets/CSS yet

-## Websockets message exchange scheme
+## Websockets message exchange model

 ### Client -> Server